hashicorp/terraform/website/docs/commands/push.html.markdown

 all the files to be safe.
 To exclude certain files, specify the `-exclude` flag when pushing, or specify the `exclude` parameter in the [Terraform Enterprise configuration section](/docs/configuration/terraform-enterprise.html).

+Terraform also includes in the package all of the modules that were installed during the most recent `terraform init` or `terraform get` command.
+Since the details of how modules are cached in the filesystem vary between Terraform versions, it is important to use the same version of Terraform both locally (when running `terraform init` and then `terraform push`) and in your remote Terraform Enterprise workspace.

 ## Terraform Variables